F1PART 21CHILDREN AND PROTECTED PARTIES

 stating that the appointment of his litigation friend to act has ceased;

-giving F60the party’s address for service; and
+giving F49the party’s address for service; and

 Where that party was a child, the notice must state that they have reached the age of 18 and be signed by that party personally.

-The liability of a litigation friend for costs continues F66until the party concerned serves the notice required under paragraph (4) or the former litigation friend serves notice on the parties that their appointment has ceased.
+The liability of a litigation friend for costs continues F57until the party concerned serves the notice required under paragraph (4) or the former litigation friend serves notice on the parties that their appointment has ceased.

-Compromise etc. by or on behalf of a child or protected party21.10
+Compromise etc. by or on behalf of a child or protected party21.10.

 Where a claim is made—